ah-rasoulian/PairwiseLocalAlignment/README.md

 2. returning from top
 3. returning from match/miss-match state

-* and, result will be returned as soon as it gets a 0 in a cell.
+* And the result will be returned as soon as it gets a 0 in a cell.

 some examples:
 1. <b>input:</b><br>MEANLYPRTEINSTRING<br>PLEASANTLYEINSTEIN<br><br>